Darlene-13/FileCompressionTool/README.md

 ```
 ---

+### N/B:
-### N/B: In future I aim to Optimize chunking using adaptive sizing based on file type and content analysis, that is incase we have a large file like let's say 100GB plus.
+> In future, I aim to Optimize chunking using adaptive sizing based on file type and content analysis, that is incase we have a large file like let's say 100GB plus.
 ## AUTHOR
 DARLENE WENDY